cderv/nomisr/review/reviewer_template.md

 query <- paste0(base_query, key_word_term, search, "*")
 ```
 + The style in code could be improve in some places.
 You can follow some style guide to help you.
-like the one used in the [tidyverse styleguide](http://style.tidyverse.org/).
+like the one in ROpensci Guidelines in [Advanced R](http://r-pkgs.had.co.nz/r.html#style) or the one used in the [tidyverse styleguide](http://style.tidyverse.org/).
 They even build some tools to help like [styler](http://styler.r-lib.org/) and [lintr](https://github.com/jimhester/lintr).
 Example of improvement:
    + put spaces after `for`or `if` and also around `=`, `==`, `+`, `>`, ...
    + indentation of code (in RStudio CTRL+i i useful). for example in `if () { } else { }`, lines of code that are inside brackets should be indented.
    + use `{}` with `if` when it does not fit on one line